IslamAlsawaftah/reading-notes/Unity.md

 Create a 2D game.

 Unity helps you simulate physics in your Project to ensure that the objects correctly accelerate and respond to collisions , gravity, and various other forces.
-Unity provides different physics engine implementations which you can use according to your Project needs: 3D, 2D, object-oriented, or data-oriented.
+Unity provides different physics engine implementations which you can use according to your Project needs: 3D, 2D, object oriented, or data-oriented.
 This page provides the links to their documentation.

 ![](PhysicsIntroPic.jpg)